-Say hello to the fudgiest marbled brownies you’ll ever eat.
-These moist and rich fudgy brownies are made with pure bittersweet cocoa and there’s a delicious cream cheese filling marbled throughout each brownie.
+These Fudgy Marbled Cocoa Brownies are moist and rich and made with pure bittersweet cocoa and there’s a delicious cream cheese filling marbled throughout each brownie.
 When you make these scrumptious brownies you’ll want to double the recipe because they disappear quickly!

 I love the taste of homemade fudgy brownies made with pure bittersweet cocoa and this recipe for Perfect Fudgy Cocoa Brownies is my all-time favorite fudgy brownie recipe.
 For some time I’ve wondered what it would be like to add a cream cheese filling to the recipe for a different spin on it, and I finally decided to try it.
 What an easy addition to this recipe and the cream cheese filling marbled throughout the brownies is the ultimate compliment to these fudgy brownies.

 Let’s talk about making these scrumptious brownies,..